Graduate Student Handbook

 Test of Oral Proficiency (TOP)

-INTERNATIONAL AND PERMANENT RESIDENT STUDENTS ONLY: The university requires that international students and permanent residents take the TEST OF ORAL PROFICIENCY (TOP) and earn a provisional passing score (6.4 – 7.0) to become eligible to be a TA.
+All graduate students at UCLA who are i) non-US citizens, ii) do not hold a bachelor’s degree from an institution where English was the medium of communication, and iii) wish to be TA’s, must first take the TEST OF ORAL PROFICIENCY (TOP) and earn a provisional passing score (6.4 – 7.0) to become eligible to be a TA.
 The Computer Science Department has a higher standard, requiring students to earn a clear passing score of 7.1 or higher.
 Passing the TOP must occur at least two quarters prior to the quarter that you would like to TA.
 Example: if you want to TA spring quarter you will need to pass the TOP by the end of fall quarter.
 As such, we recommend students take the TOP as soon as possible once they enter UCLA.

 Non-Passing (0.0 – 6.3): Student is not permitted to TA and must take an approved ESL course for international TAs (310, 311, 312, or 313) before retaking the exam.
 The student may retake the exam while enrolled in the course.